Martin-Andreev-288/my-comfy-store/README.md

 Welcome to the Comfy Store app!
 This app allows users to browse and purchase household products with ease.

 ## Technologies Used
+- React 18
 - TypeScript
-- React
-- Redux
-- HTML
 - Tailwind CSS
 - Shadcn/ui
+- Redux toolkit
+- React-router
+- Vitest
+- React Testing Library
+- Axios
+- Lucide-react
 - ESLint
-- git

 ## How to Run the Project
 1. Install the packages